tschilb252/crmms/Output Data/ReadMe.txt

-It is necessary to save off the latest CRMMS_EnsembleOutput.xlsm in this folder.
+This folder contains excel adn csv files created by the MRM run.
 Once the MRM has been run use CRMMS_EnsembleOutput.xlsm to load the data.
+Each individual model file in the MRM run will be saved in the MRM Model Files folder.